planetscale/vitess-framework-testing/README.md

 # Framework testing

 From a high level, the intention of this repo is to provide a suite of "black box" tests that can be run on-demand by the Vitess project to validate compatibility with MySQL.
-CI is provided via Github Actions; the tests themselves are validated by running against vanilla MySQL, and validated tests are run against vttestserver to test Vitess's own compatibility.
+CI is provided via Buildkite; the tests themselves are validated by running against vanilla MySQL, and validated tests are run against vttestserver to test Vitess's own compatibility.

 #### Running tests locally